Canada Safety Council

 The Canada Safety Council is a national, non-profit, charitable organization dedicated to safety.
 It works to prevent deaths and injuries by promoting education and awareness across Canada.
+Its mascot is Elmer the Safety Elephant.

 It provides marketing opportunities for its sponsors.

 During the COVID-19 pandemic, CSC received a $220,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund for a project titled the “Elmer Vaccine Education and Awareness Program”.
 The resulting program, centred around a character named Elmer the Safety Elephant, was “delivered in schools with the support of teachers across Canada” to increase uptake of COVID-19 vaccines.
 It was endorsed by the Canadian Association of School System Administrators (CASSA), Canadian School Boards Association (CSBA) and Physical and Health Education Canada.